Indiana Social Worker Licensure Requirements

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

 If a candidate’s social work master’s program did not meet the clinical requirements, he will need to meet them later by re-enrolling in an academic program.

 Before beginning employment within Indiana, the social worker must be licensed as an LSW (as outlined in the previous section).
 Social workers need to accrue at least 3,000 hours of paid experience before they can pursue the higher license.
 They need to carry out clinical social work duties, including evaluation and treatment.
 At least half the hours must be direct service work.
 During this time, the social worker must receive no less than four hours of face-to-face supervision from an LCSW each month.

 At the end of the experience period, the candidate’s supervisor and employer will each submit verification to the Board and the candidate will apply to take the exam and be licensed.
 The clinical exam will cost $260.
 Candidates can work under a temporary permit while waiting to take the exam.

 Out-of-state social workers may be exempted from taking the exam if they passed a similar exam in their jurisdiction and have been in active practice during at least three of the preceding five years.
 Licensure by endorsement depends on not having discipline issues in another jurisdiction.
 Endorsement candidates must pass an Indiana jurisprudence exam.

-Licensed social workers need to do 20 hours of continuing education a year.
+Licensed social workers need to do 40 hours of continuing education every two years.
 They may renew licenses online.

 (Click Here if the links to application forms are not working and you will be directed to the Behavioral Health and Human Services Licensing Board site for an updated link to the application form).